Jiksun Cheung is a painter and writer from Hong Kong.

-Jiksun is EIC at The Bureau Dispatch and Submissions Editor at SmokeLong Quarterly.
-He is currently working on his debut novel.
+Jiksun is EIC at The Bureau Dispatch and a former Submissions Editor at SmokeLong Quarterly.

-He and his wife share their home with two boisterous toddlers and enough play dough to last a lifetime.
-He used to think he could multitask, but now that his kids have mastered the fine art of scream-sprinting, he’s having difficulty single-tasking.
+He and his wife share their home with two daughters and enough crayons to last a lifetime.

 FICTION / CREATIVE NONFICTION / POETRY